Includes unlimited streaming via the free Bandcamp app, plus high-quality download in MP3, FLAC and more.

 Order one now before it's sold out.
 Each LP purchase comes with a digital download code including 3 bonus tracks on release day.
 Pre-orders come with two instant gratification tracks now!
 Beautiful art and design by Fede Maks!
 Illustrations by Luke Etcheverry!

-Includes digital pre-order of Live at The Green Mill.
+Includes unlimited streaming of Live at The Green Mill

 George Freeman is “one of the truly original and creative guitarists in jazz today,” Dan Morganstern, Downbeat magazine, 1971.